 Helix is a roller coaster with many exciting elements.
 The ride starts in a high position, at the foot of the AtmosFear tower.
-During the first part of the ride, the train uses the initial gravitational energy, before reaching the first launch
+During the first part of the ride, the train uses the initial gravitational energy as it rolls out of the station, before reaching the first launch.

 - Track length: 1 355 m